katdev16/Perfume-Shop/README.md

 </head>
 <body>
 <h1>E-Commerce Project</h1>
 <p>Welcome to the E-Commerce project!
-This project is a fully functional online store built using React for the frontend and Spring Boot for the backend.</p>
+This project is a fully functional online store built using React for the frontend and Spring Boot for the backend with docker.</p>

 <h2>Features</h2>
 <ul>